 Yet, despite his triumph in the French Grand Tour, Aimar is widely considered a “one-hit wonder” in cycling, who’s palmarēs scarcely include a few podium finishes in a number of obscure races in and around France.

 Aimar was born in Hyères, Var, France, and began his career as an amateur rider in 1964, finishing second in that year’s Tour de l’Avenir – 42 seconds behind Felice Gimondi.

 Later that year, Aimar represented France in the individual road race at the 1964 Summer Olympics in Tokyo, which was won by Italy’s Mario Zanin.

-Aimar turned professional the following year, after being signed by the Ford-Gitane team, who’s team captain was none other than Jacques Anquetil.
+Aimar turned professional the following year, after being signed by the Ford-Gitane team, whose team captain was none other than Jacques Anquetil.

 Aimar made enough of a positive impression with the team’s director, Raphaël Géminiani, that he chose the young French neo-pro to ride in the Tour de France during his first season.
 Unfortunately, fatigued forced him to abandon the race along the Col d’Aubisque during the ninth stage.

-Next year would prove to be Aimar’s break-out season however, when he won the Genoa-Nice at the start of the race calendar, which was underscored with a second place finish in Flèche Wallonne, followed by his crowning achievement of winning the Tour de France.
+Next year would prove to be Aimar’s break-out season however, when he won Genoa-Nice at the start of the race calendar, which was underscored with a second place finish in Flèche Wallonne, followed by his crowning achievement of winning the Tour de France.

-Aimar’s victory in the Tour is ironically credited to a well-executed attack along the Col Aubisque, the same climb where he abandoned last year’s race, along with another formidable attack he commenced during one of the climbs in Turin.
+Aimar’s victory in the Tour is ironically credited to a well-executed attack along the Col Aubisque, the same climb where he abandoned the previous year’s race, along with another formidable attack he commenced during one of the climbs in Turin.